 Claim Amount Pre-Suit Litigation Litigation

 Collection with Appeal

-Less than \$15,000 Up to 25% Up to 35% Up to 40%
+Less than \$15,000 N/A N/A N/A

-\$15,001 - \$100,000 Up to 20% Up to 30% Up to 40%
+\$15,001 - \$100,000 N/A N/A N/A

-\$100,001 + Up to 15% Up to 25% Up to 40%
+\$100,001 + N/A N/A N/A

 ^{}Contingency fees shall be based on the amount of the initial claim and the stage through which the Firm has provided services to recover on the claim.
 Fee percentages will be negotiated at the outset of the assignment.
 Payment will be made based on the gross amount of funds actually collected by Citizens for assigned claim.
 In addition to the contingency fees, Citizens will pay Firm's litigation expenses as those expenses are incurred and invoiced to Citizens, to the extent allowed in Exhibit A, Citizens' Guidelines for Claims & Litigation Legal Services.